obiwanjacobi/Zsharp/docs/interop/zsharp.md

 All .NET constructors, methods, properties and events will be marked as `Err<T>` (`Err<Void>`?), identifying that a potential exception could be thrown there.
 That will make imported .NET code very verbose to work with.

+Having a less strict error handling policy may help here.

 Z# does not have any constructs for catching exceptions specifically - based on type - but it does have a `catch` keyword that will work.

 We could translate a `match` on an `Err<T>` return into a typed catch clause.

 The `try` keyword is on a per function-call basis.
 That is not optimal for working with exceptions.

 The `defer` keyword can be used as a finally handler, although this also is on a per call basis.
+Also deferred calls are determined at runtime.
+So the finally implementation needs to work down a list.
+The `errdefer` keyword registers (also at runtime) the calls to execute on any exception.

 > Perhaps we could introduce syntax that allows these keywords (`try`, `catch`, `defer`) to be used on a scope?

 Throwing an exception from Z# code is passing an instance in the `Error` functions which will see its an `Exception` and throw it.
 The code _should_ be generated in such a way that the stack trace represent the position where the exception was passed into Error - not Error itself.

-## Classes
+## Classes and Structs

 > How to deal with Classes/Objects and inheritance?
 (calling and implementing)